The best of Ushuaia: 4-day itinerary for spring and fall

 .

-The tour lasts about three hours and follows the Beagle Channel to Les Éclaireurs Lighthouse, returning to the starting point.
+The tour lasts about three hours and sails along the Beagle Channel to Les Éclaireurs Lighthouse before returning to the starting point.

 There are two main stops before reaching the lighthouse.

-The first stop is at an island teeming with sea lions and birds, mostly cormorants.
-These birds resemble penguins but are actually closer relatives of pelicans.
-The boat pulls up close to the rocky island, giving us a fantastic view of the wildlife.
-We spent some time observing the sea lions, including adorable pups awkwardly swimming and pulling off the funniest, most heart-melting antics.
+The first stop is at an island full of sea lions and birds, mostly cormorants.
+These birds resemble penguins but are actually more closely related to pelicans.
+The boat gets very close to the rocky island, giving us an excellent view of the wildlife.
+We spent some time watching the sea lions, including adorable pups awkwardly swimming around and doing the funniest and cutest things.

 .